 Lady Penelope Wise née Blathing was born on 29 June 1891 to Lord Cyril and Lady Ianthe Blathing.
 She spent her childhood at the family estate in Gavilshire until her mother’s illness necessitated a move to the Adriatic in 1906.

 At age 15, she was sent to finishing school in Switzerland for two years, and in 1908 stayed with her family in Ragusa to tend to her ailing mother.
 With her mother’s death in 1909, Penelope stayed with her father for a year before returning to England to manage her family affairs.

 In 1910, Penelope began to court the young Robert Wise, a law student and son of a Judge.
 In 1913 they married and Penelope gave birth to a daughter, Kathryn.
 The next year, the war was declared.

-Robert, who had just been appointed as a barrister, refused to enlist.
+Robert, who had just been appointed as a solicitor, refused to enlist.
 Despite growing social pressure, Penelope stood by her husband and organized donation efforts to support the war effort in her own way.